 Butterscotch has notes of molasses and salt, which sets it apart from caramel.

-I first tried butterbeer on a trip to Universal Studios Orlando and their Wizarding World of Harry Potter, and honestly?
+I first tried butterbeer on a trip to Universal Studios Orlando and their Wizarding World of Harry Potter, and also at the WB Studio Tour in London — and honestly?
 It was just okay.

 I found it to be extremely sweet.
 I’ve never been a huge fan of cream soda, but that’s all I could taste when I tried Harry Potter World’s butterbeer.